Vitamin B1: benefits, dosage, contraindications

 ✪✪✪✪✪

-Thiamine is essential for the normal functioning of the nervous system and normal intellectual abilities.
-However, supplementation is not associated with memory improvement.
-Based on average dietary thiamine intake, studies have reported a significant association between thiamine consumption and better cognitive function, notably in abstract reasoning; however, there was no significant association between thiamine consumption and visuospatial abilities or non-verbal learning and memory.
+Thiamine is essential for the normal functioning of the nervous system and for normal intellectual abilities.
+However, supplementation is not associated with an improvement in memory.
+Based on average dietary thiamine intake, studies have reported a significant association between thiamine consumption and better cognitive function, particularly in abstract reasoning; however, there was no significant association between thiamine consumption and visuospatial abilities or nonverbal learning and memory.

 Posologie